Lynx (web browser): Web design and robots

 Since Lynx will take keystrokes from a text file, it is still very useful for automated data entry, web page navigation, and web scraping.
 Consequently, Lynx is used in some web crawlers.
 Web designers may use Lynx to determine the way in which search engines and web crawlers see the sites that they develop.
 Online services that provide Lynx's view of a given web page are available.

 Lynx is also used to test websites' performance.
-As one can run the browser from different locations over remote access technologies like telnet and ssh, one can use Lynx to test the web site's connection performance from different geographical locations simultaneously.
+As one can run the browser from different locations over remote access technologies like Telnet and SSH, one can use Lynx to test the website's connection performance from different geographical locations simultaneously.
 Another possible web design application of the browser is quick checking of the site's links.

 Supported platforms

 Lynx was originally designed for Unix-like operating systems.
 It was ported to VMS soon after its public release and to other systems, including DOS, Microsoft Windows, Classic Mac OS and OS/2.
-It was included in the default OpenBSD installation from OpenBSD 2.3 (May 1998) to 5.5(May 2014), being in the main tree prior to July 2014, subsequently being made available through the ports tree.
-Lynx can also be found in the repositories of most Linux distributions, as well as in the Homebrew and Fink repositories for macOS.
+It was included in the default OpenBSD installation from OpenBSD 2.3 (May 1998) to 5.5 (May 2014), being in the main tree prior to July 2014, subsequently being made available through the ports tree.
+Lynx can also be found in the repositories of most Linux distributions, as well as in the Homebrew, Fink, and MacPorts repositories for macOS.
 Ports to BeOS, MINIX, QNX, AmigaOS and OS/2 are also available.

-The sources can be built on many platforms, e.g., mention is made of Google's Android operating system.
+The sources can be built on many platforms, such as Google's Android operating system.